-During road resurfacing, activities undertaken on site are not expected to have an adverse impact on soils as the works will be restricted to made ground within the A887 carriageway boundary.
-There is some potential for minor impacts as a result of damage to roadside verges or littering; however, with the following mitigation measures in place, the risk of significant impacts to soils are considered to be low.
+During road resurfacing, activities undertaken on site are not expected to have an adverse impact on soils as the works will be restricted to made ground within the A830 carriageway boundary.
+The scheme lies partially within Fassfern to Loch Ailort Road Cuttings GCRS.
+However, this GCRS is not associated with a SSSI.
+Works will take place entirely within the trunk road boundary and will entail like-for-like replacement of the surface course; therefore, the risk of damage to features of geological interest is negligible.
+There is some potential for minor impacts on soils as a result of damage to roadside verges or littering; however, with the following mitigation measures in place, the risk of significant impacts to soils is considered to be low.